medialab/minet/docs/cli.md

 Instagram user-posts
 ====================

-Scrape Instagram posts with a given username.
+Scrape Instagram posts with a given username or user url.

 This requires to be logged in to an Instagram account, so by default this command will attempt to grab the relevant